nymea/nymea-wiki/Raspberry-Pi.md

 If you want a fresh, new and minimal installation of *guh* on the [Raspberry Pi](http://www.raspberrypi.org/), we recommand to use the [raspbian-netinstall](https://github.com/guh/raspbian-netinstall-config) provided by *guh*, which will install everything you need to run *guh*.
 Basically you just need to do following three steps:

-1. delete all partitions of the SD card (minimal size of 1GB) and create a new single `64 Mb FAT32` partition.
+1. Delete all partitions of the SD card (minimal size of 1GB) and create a new single `64 Mb FAT32` partition.
 2. Mount the parition and unzip the latest [guh-netinstall-v0.X.X.zip](http://www.guh.guru:8080/job/build-installer/lastSuccessfulBuild/artifact/guh-netinstall-v0.1.5.zip) file on it.
 3. Insert the SD card into the Raspberry Pi, connect the network cable, connect the power cable and wait until the Raspberry Pi performs a reboot.